ViaHero · January 29, 2019

 Honestly, I’m glad I had the Lonely Planet.
 I used it to make sure I didn’t miss any major sites when I was exploring Old San Juan, though it didn’t give me much in the way of non-touristy restaurants or things to see.

 TripAdvisor was a bit more hit-and-miss.
 On my last day in town, I used it to try and find a good beach for bodysurfing.
-I ended up at a beach where speedo-clad elderly gentlemen go
+I ended up at a beach where speedo-clad elderly gentlemen go to swim laps and do Tai Chi.
+Not too many waves, as you might imagine.
+So, you know.
+TripAdvisor.

 Anyway, I got super lucky—my Airbnb host (shoutout Casey) gave me a ton of recommendations that turned out to be fantastic.
 Plus, I got a lot of great advice from locals I met in passing.
 Some highlights: